ThePython10110/ExchangeClone/README.md

 Allows players to turn items into energy, and energy into items.
 Supports all items in Minetest Game and MineClone 2, and anything that can be made from them!
 Also adds a whole bunch of other stuff.

-If you would like to see the latest changes, check out (pun) the dev branch!
-Beware of bugs.
+Welcome to the dev branch.

 ExchangeClone is tested with the latest release of Minetest, Minetest Game, MineClone2, and Mineclonia.